Gaurav-Pande/Image-Denoising/README.md

 Following picture illustrates the pixel to be denoised, feature vector and training block.
 Details of Featurisation:

-1) Given a pixel, a window of K X K is taken centered around that pixel and flattened out to generate a vector.
+1. Given a pixel, a window of K X K is taken centered around that pixel and flattened out to generate a vector.
-2) A larger window of L X L is taken surrounding the previous window and pixels in this L X L windows are vectorised as mentioned in step 1 to generate a set of sample.
+2. A larger window of L X L is taken surrounding the previous window and pixels in this L X L windows are vectorised as mentioned in step 1 to generates a set of sample.
-3) From the sample generated, we apply local pixel grouping to select samples that are similar to the central K X K block from step 1.
+3. From the sample generated, we apply local pixel grouping to select samples that are similar to the central K X K block from step 1.

 <center>
 <img src="assets/lgp_pca/doc/LPG_PCA_feature.png" width="400" height = "200"/>